Tshiknn1/csc746_mmul_omp/README.md

 ## Configuring to use LIKWID on Perlmutter (Oct 2023)

-** the text that follows is from Oct 2023 and is out of data as of 10/2025 ** As of the time of this writing (5 Oct 2023), please follow this sequence of steps exactly to use LIKWID on perlmutter.
+**the text that follows is from Oct 2023 and is out of date as of 10/2025**

+As of the time of this writing (5 Oct 2023), please follow this sequence of steps exactly to use LIKWID on perlmutter.